-In 2016, Operational EBITA decreased 4 percent (2 percent excluding the impacts from changes in foreign currencies) compared to 2015, primarily due to the reasons described under "Income from operations", excluding the explanations related to the reconciling items in the table above.
+In 2017, Operational EBITA increased 6 percent (5 percent excluding the impacts from changes in foreign currencies) compared to 2016.
+The change is due to the reasons described under "Income from operations", excluding the explanations related to the reconciling items in the table above.
+The acquisition of B&R increased Operational EBITA by 5 percent after consideration of the related adjustments in the table above relating to that business.